zhengfeng317/screening/README.md

 - use process-phonon.sh to process the phonon results; process-omega.sh to compute omega and plot

 9. go to CVX to compute convex hull for structures of interest; provide systems for "0-get-str.sh"
-- download files via 0-get-str.sh
+- download files via 0-get-str.sh.
+You need to provide MAPI_KEY in both .py files
 - submit relax calculations via  1-sub-rlx.sh